Xamerzaev/Xamerzaev/README.md

 • I prefer to work primarily in the field of web application development.
 In a team of like-minded people with full immersion in the process.

-• I have completed training courses at the international IT company Expo vision.
+• I have completed training courses at the international IT company Expovision.

 • I am interested in working in the IT field in the direction of Backend WEB development, in a company with the possibility of self-realization, self-improvement, career growth, with a decent salary.